 Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

-Any ranking volatility you might have noticed through May and June might be traceable back to testing and early partial release of Google’s June 2025 Core Update, which officially began rolling out on June 30.
+Google’s June 2025 Core Update officially began rolling out on June 30.
 The rollout is set to take three weeks, concluding around July 20.
 So far, the volatility appears consistent with prior core updates.

 My take: Google has offered very little detail, which is generally a good thing with Core Updates.
 It means it's a standard, broad update where the goal is to reward “quality content”, not to impose penalties or punish sites.
 It's also not introducing new signals.
-This may seem academic because sites with pages which lack substance, originality, or EEAT (experience, expertise, authority and trust) may still feel the pinch – and that pinch won't be numbed by the knowledge that you haven't technically been punished, and it's just that others have been rewarded.
-The impact is the same either way if you've lost during an update.
-It does (or at least should) change the route forward, though, from knee-jerk, remedial panic to a more proactive and holistic thought process around quality improvement.
+This may seem academic because sites with pages which lack substance, originality, or EEAT (experience, expertise, authority and trust) may still feel the pinch – and that pinch won't be numbed by the knowledge that you haven't technically been punished; others have been rewarded.
+The impact is the same either way.
+However, it does (or at least should) skew the approach to finding a route forward, from knee-jerk, remedial panic to a more proactive and holistic thought process around quality improvement.

-Google Search Console is now reporting impressions, clicks, and position data for AI Mode users (which is only fully live in the US and India right now, but will be hitting the UK and the rest of the world soon enough, after some regulatory niggles are ironed out).
-However, the AI Mode data is all lumped in with overall search performance data.
-There’s no filter yet to split out AI Mode traffic or stats from traditional search data.
+Google Search Console is now reporting impressions, clicks, and position data for AI Mode users (which is only fully live in the US and India right now, but will be hitting the UK and the rest of the world very soon, after some regulatory niggles are ironed out, perhaps as soon as Q3 2025).
+Unfortunately, AI Mode reporting data is lumped in with overall search performance data.
+There’s no filter yet to split out AI Mode traffic or stats from traditional search data, so at best you can assess the overall impact of AI Mode on your organic visibility as a whole, but you still can't create precise reports or extract insights and action plans just for AI Mode.

 My take: The best thing you can do is keep an eye on impressions.
 Recent studies suggest impression trends remain largely unaffected by AI, which makes sense when you think about it.
 Roughly the same number of people are searching in Google (i.e. the erosion of Google's market share from AI experiences is negligible in the grand scheme of things) so the scope of opportunity for impressions is the same.
-Clicks have become the moving goalpost – they have been gradually dropping for about a year since the introduction of AI Overviews, sometimes levelling-off, sometimes increasing momentarily as Google tests new features, but definitely not a reliable benchmark or baseline; and now AI Mode will further reduce clicks and add more complication to forecasting.
+Clicks have become the moving goalpost – they have been gradually dropping since the introduction of AI Overviews (May 2024 in the US, then August 2024 in the UK), sometimes levelling-off, sometimes increasing momentarily as Google tests new features, but definitely losing fidelity as a reliable benchmark/baseline metric for period-over-period analysis; and now AI Mode is further reduce clicks and adding more complication to forecasting.

 Google and Bing both dialled up testing of richer AI integrations this month: